-James Rutenbeck’s films over the last twenty years have explored the lives of unemployed coal miners, small farmers and itinerant evangelists.
+James Rutenbeck’s earliest films explored the lives of unemployed coal miners, small farmers and itinerant evangelists.
 Raise the Dead portrays the lives of holiness preachers practicing a grassroots tradition in the shadow of televangelism.
-The hour-long documentary was awarded "Best Independent Film" at the New England Film Festival in 2000 and was the only U.S. film selected for competition at Cinema du Reel that same year.
+The one-hour documentary was awarded "Best Independent Film" at the New England Film Festival in 2000 and was the only U.S. film selected for competition at Cinema du Reel in Paris that same year.
 His 1999 film Losing Ground, also a Cinema du Reel selection, is a psychological portrait of an Iowa family facing the loss of a family farm.
 His first film Company Town (1984) is a meditation on the past and present in a former Appalachian coal town.

 Rutenbeck’s body of work was featured at the 2003 Robert Flaherty International Film Seminar.
 His films have also been programmed at the Museum of Fine Arts and Institute of Contemporary Art in Boston, Museum of Modern Art, National Gallery, Double Take Documentary Film Festival, Margaret Mead Film and Video Festival, Lussas International Film Festival, Black Maria and others.

-Mr. Rutenbeck was awarded a 2007 Sundance Institute Documentary Fund grant and is a three-time recipient of artist fellowships from the Massachusetts Cultural Council.
+Rutenbeck was awarded a 2007 Sundance Institute Documentary Fund grant and is a four-time recipient of artist fellowships from the Massachusetts Cultural Council.
 He has received humanities grants from the Southern Humanities Media Fund and numerous state humanities councils.
-He received a Master of Science in Visual Arts from Massachusetts Institute of Technology in 1984, where he studied filmmaking with cinema-verité pioneer Richard Leacock.
+He received a Master of Science in Visual Arts from Massachusetts Institute of Technology in 1984, where he studied filmmaking with cinema-vérité pioneer Richard Leacock.